pyscf/pyscf.github.io/source/user/dft.rst

 * non-local correlation functionals (*xc* energy involves a double integral)
 * hybrid density functionals (a fraction of exact exchange is used), and
 * long-range corrected density functionals (exact exchange is used with a modified interaction kernel)
+* *xc* functionals that depend on the Laplacian density are, however, not implemented in PySCF

-Variationally minimizing the total energy with respect to the density yields the KS equations for obtaining the non-interacting reference orbitals, on par with HF theory, and these have the same general form as the Fock equations in :numref:`theory_scf`.
+Variationally minimizing the total energy with respect to the density yields the KS equations for the non-interacting reference orbitals, on par with HF theory, and these have the same general form as the Fock equations in :numref:`theory_scf`.
 However, the exact exchange, :math:`\hat{K}`, is replaced by the *xc* potential, :math:`\hat{v}_{\rm xc}=\delta E_{\rm xc}/\delta \rho`.
 For hybrid and meta-GGA calculations, PySCF uses the generalized KS formalism :cite:`GKS`, in which the so-called generalized KS equations minimize the total energy with respect to the orbitals themselves.

 .. _user_dft_predef_func: